In a nutshell

 1. To talk about the past

 I went to Ticino at the weekend.
-It rained every day but even so, I still had a good time.
+It rained every day but I still had a good time.

 The Eiffel Tower was completed in 1889.